jjnether/obsidian_backup/jnetherton/DA/Active Orders/120881 - Bauxite.md

 	- 44

 CLARIFY in manual that they can manually parallel if they close all the motors then close the manual tie

+COMMISSIONING:
+- Talked to Zach in person
+- Batteries were put in the switches
+- Was given SFP's to install
+- No comms up yet - will have to advise them on setting up the managed network switches in the future